Trading Strategies Generated Pathwise by Functions of Market Weights: Examples of entropic functions

+Here $\alpha, \beta$ are again lower and upper bounds on $G$, and these bounds depend on the parameter $p$ and the condition imposed on the market weights, as described in Remark~\ref{Re: Reducing threshold in entropy example}.
 Empirical results regarding this example can be found in the next section. \end{example}

-The Gamma functional $\Gamma^G(\cdot)$ which represents the ``cumulative earnings" of the additively generated trading strategy $\varphi$ of the next example is nonincreasing, but surprisingly, the empirical value $V^{\varphi}(\cdot)$ of trading strategy grows asymptotically in the long run as the value of $G$ grows, as indicated in the next section.
-Thus, in this case, it is more appropriate to apply Theorem~\ref{thm: AGRA2} regarding the strong arbitrage condition.
+The Gamma function $\Gamma^G(\cdot)$ which represents the ``cumulative earnings" of the next example is nonincreasing, but surprisingly, the empirical value $V^{\varphi}(\cdot)$ and $V^{\psi}(\cdot)$ of trading strategies grow asymptotically in the long run as the value of $G$ grows, as indicated in the empirical results of the next section.
+Thus, in this case, it is more appropriate to apply Theorem~\ref{thm: AGRA2} and Theorem~\ref{thm: MGRA3} regarding the strong arbitrage condition.